Towards Large-Scale Small Object Detection: Survey and Benchmarks: Review on Small Object Detection

-\textbf{Refined feature fusion}.
-Despite its success and popularity, the basic interaction design is not perfect due to the inherent scale-level inconsistencies that basic up-sampling and fusion cannot deal with \cite{74}.
-Observing this, the following approaches aim to refine the features emanated from different stages of the backbone trunk in a proper fashion \cite{86}, or optimize the fusion process by dynamically controlling the information flow between different layers \cite{87, 88}.
-Woo \textit{et al.} \cite{86} proposed StairNet where deconvolution was exploited to enlarge the feature map, such learning-based up-sampling function can achieve a more refined feature than naïve kernel-based up-sampling and allows that the information of different pyramid levels propagates more efficiently \cite{89}.
+\textbf{Hierarchical feature fusion}.
+Deep CNN architecture produces hierarchical feature maps at different spatial resolutions, in which low-level features describe finer details along with more localization cues, while high-level features capture richer semantic information \cite{13, 43, 73, 74, 82, 83}.
+For SOD task, deep features may struggle with the disappeared response of small objects, and the feature maps at early stages are susceptible to variations such as illumination, deformation and object pose, making the classification task more challenging.
+To overcome this dilemma, extensive approaches leverage feature fusion, which integrates the features at different depths, to obtain better feature representation for small objects.
+Enlightened by the simple-yet-effective interaction design in FPN \cite{2}, PANet \cite{74} enriches the feature hierarchy with bidirectional paths, enhancing deeper features with accurate localization signals.
+Zhang \textit{et al.} \cite{75} concatenated the pooled features of an RoI at multiple depths with global feature to obtain more robust and discriminative representation for small traffic objects.
+Woo \textit{et al.} \cite{86} proposed StairNet where deconvolution was exploited to enlarge the feature map, such learning-based up-sampling function can achieve a more refined feature than naive kernel-based up-sampling and allows that the information of different pyramid levels propagates more efficiently \cite{89}.
 Liu \textit{et al.} \cite{90} introduced IPG-Net, where a set of images at different resolutions obtained by the image pyramid \cite{63} were input to the designed IPG transformation module to extract shallow features to complement spatial information and details.
 Gong \textit{et al.} \cite{87} devised a statistic-based fusion factor to control the information flow of adjacent layers.
 Noting that the gradient inconsistency encountered in FPN-based approaches deteriorates the representation ability of low-level features \cite{91}, SSPNet \cite{88} highlights the features of specific scales at different layers and employs the relationship of adjacent layers in FPN to accomplish proper feature sharing.